srijanshukla18/global-publish/README.md

 Built with:
 - OpenAI GPT-4 for content adaptation
-- Platform APIs (Twitter, Reddit, Medium, Dev.to)
-- Playwright for browser automation
+- Python 3.11+
 - Modern Python tooling

 ---

-**🚀 Transform your content publishing workflow from manual adaptation to intelligent automation.**
+**🚀 Transform your content workflow from manual adaptation to intelligent generation.**